 The guestOSTypes[] collection contains all available guest OS type objects.
 Each object has an IGuestOSType::id attribute which contains an identifier of the guest OS this object describes.
+If this method fails, the following error codes may be reported:

 • E_INVALIDARG: id is not a valid Guest OS type.